YannickFricke/rtmp_ex/README.md

 # RTMP

-This project is a pure Elixir implementation for a RTMP server.
+This project is a pure Elixir implementation for a RTMP server based on `gen_tcp`.

 ## Installation